que-etc/resize-observer-polyfill/README.md

 ## Building and testing

 First make sure that you have all dependencies installed by running `npm install`.
-Then you can execute following tasks either with a gulp CLI or with `npm run gulp` command.
+Then you can execute following tasks either with a gulp CLI or with the `npm run gulp` command.

 To make a production build: